Carl Großmann: Vagrancy and sex offenses

-Berlin court records showed that his earliest available conviction was in 1882 at age 19 for vagrancy, with the court in Rixdorf noting that he already had an extensive history for begging and unemployment.
+Berlin court records showed that his earliest available conviction was in 1882, at age 19, for vagrancy, with the court in Rixdorf noting that he already had an extensive history of begging and unemployment.
 In the following four years, he was convicted of theft, attempted blackmail, threat, and property damage.
 He was jailed thrice for assault in the years 1886, 1887, and 1888.
-Between 1886 and 1887, Großmann served in the Imperial German Army, in the 12th Grenadier Regiment in Frankfurt an der Oder (most likely referring to Grenadier-Regiment „Prinz Carl von Preußen“ (2.
-Brandenburgisches) Nr.
-12), until he was discharged for a criminal arrest for rape, spending one year in prison.
+Between 1886 and 1887, Großmann served in the Imperial German Army, in the 12th Grenadier Regiment in Frankfurt an der Oder, until he was discharged for a criminal arrest for rape, spending one year in prison.
 In 1889, Großmann received another one-year sentence by Amtsgericht Charlottenburg for aggravated assault.
 Upon his release in 1890, Großmann worked for numerous butcher shops and slaughterhouses in Berlin-Mitte, subsidizing his income as a peddler of matches and other households items.
 In relation to his unsolicited sales, he was jailed twice for begging, once for fraud and once for trespassing, serving a total jail time of six months and two weeks by 1893.

 Großmann left Berlin in 1894 after failing to find steady employment and became a vagrant traversing southern Germany during the late 1890s, making a living through begging, peddling, and theft.
 Over the years, Großmann was sentenced at the courts of Heidelberg, Dresden, Aachen, Ludwigsburg, and Mannheim.
 In the Neckar area of Baden and Württemberg, his arrests were primarily for vagrancy, trespassing, and fraud.
 One-off convictions included physical insult, resisting arrest, and bestiality.
-On 3 January 1896, a gardener couple had alerted police after hearing their nanny goat screaming, with officers finding Großmann inside the stable, at the hooves of the animal and hiding under an Inverness coat.
+On 3 January 1896, a gardener couple alerted police after hearing their nanny goat screaming, with officers finding Großmann inside the stable, at the hooves of the animal and hiding under an Inverness coat.
 He first claimed to have only trespassed for nightly shelter, but an examination of the goat showed that it had severe swelling around the genitalia while Großmann was "wet around the knees" and had the fly of his pants open.
 He was subsequently sentenced to 10 months imprisonment for sodomy by a court in Mannheim.

 In the Franconian region of Bavaria, his criminal record included assault, petty burglary, and sex crimes against young girls.
 His first charge was for the rape of a four-year-old girl.
-The longest of these first sentences, 15 months imprisonment, was served in Nuremberg, after Großmann was convicted in 1897 for molesting a twelve-year-old girl.
+The longest of these first sentences, 15 months' imprisonment, was served in Nuremberg, after Großmann was convicted in 1897 for molesting a twelve-year-old girl.
 After being released on 1 April 1899, Großmann molested a ten-year-old girl and raped a four-year-old girl.
-A court in Bayreuth sentenced him to 15 years imprisonment for the rapes on 4 October 1899; the four-year-old died of an infection from a complete tearing of the perineum inflicted during the attack shortly after the judgement.
+A court in Bayreuth sentenced him to 15 years' imprisonment for the rapes on 4 October 1899; the four-year-old died of an infection from a complete tearing of the perineum inflicted during the attack shortly after the judgement.
 During his sentence at Ebrach prison, Großmann continued his violent behaviour and received 55 citations for unprovoked fights with fellow inmates.